 Food Demos for various functional medical clinics including Parsley Health.

-Faculty at AMDA College and Conservatory of Performing Arts, Los Angeles in the area of Health and Wellness for performers.
+Adjunct Faculty at AMDA College and Conservatory of Performing Arts, Los Angeles in the area of Health and Wellness for performers.

 Teaching Assistant for the Integrative Science and Nutrition Departments at Maryland University of Integrative Health.

-Presenting at International Association of Eating Disorder Professionals (IAEDP) Annual Symposium in March 2018
+Presented at International Association of Eating Disorder Professionals (IAEDP) Annual Symposium in March 2018

 I had it all; I had worked for Tony and Oscar award winning theatre and film companies, directed and produced projects in cities across the country, and taught at some of the most prestigious drama schools in the U.S. Then one day, working for the head of a major Hollywood movie studio, as I tried to start another 12+ hour workday, the nagging low back pain I had pushed through for years could no longer be ignored.
 I couldn’t sit down without what seemed like the worst possible pain running down my legs.
 I could barely feel my toes, let alone give them a wiggle.
 Grabbing my blackberry piling up with emails, I painfully drove to the doctor.
 I had no idea at the time, but I was never going to return to the job that I had fought so hard for, and all of those blackberry emails would (gasp!) have to wait...